KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 -   The “N” had 127 observations, and it has been increased to 208 by re-sampling.
-In re-sampling, it increases the sample size by randomly repeating some of the original information.
+In re-sampling, it increases the sample size by randomly repeating some of the existing information.
--   The “Y” had 288 observations, and it has been reduced to 207 with some lost of information.
+-   The “Y” had 288 observations, and it has been reduced to 207 with some information lost.
 -   The ratio of N:Y has now been improved from approximately 30:70 to approximately 50:50.

 ### 7.3 About Modeling

 It should be aware that no model is 100% accurate in machine learning.
-Therefore, different models are generally built based on different algorithms to search for the model that can do the best job in prediction.
+Generally, different models from different appropriate algorithms are built and the best model is searched and used to predict an unknown dataset.

 ### 7.4 Logistic Regression

-This project faces a binary / binomial problem which means the responding variable has only 2 values, which is either yes or no.
+This project faces a binary / binomial problem which means the responding variable has only 2 group, such as yes or no. Logistic regression will be applied.
-Logistic regression will be applied.
-Logistic regression can also be used for multinomial situation where responding variable has more than 2 levels.

 For logistic regression, it is not required to test the linear relationship between predictors and the responding variable, and therefore the normality of error terms.

 Following show the results of a binomial logistic regression model with a 10-fold cross validation (cv) and a cv repetition of 3 times.